datmellowjello/ELK_Project/README.md

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the following private IPs of the machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+10.1.0.8
+10.1.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+Metric Beat
+File Beat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._